 Born in Mar del Plata, Argentina and raised in North Jersey, Violeta joined the Telemundo62 team in January of 2014.
 Previously, she attended Rutgers University, New Brunswick, where she received a bachelor’s degree in Journalism & Media Studies, with a minor in Spanish.
 She later earned her Certificate of Broadcast Meteorology with Mississippi State University.

 In 2014, she moved to Philadelphia to launch Noticiero Telemundo62 at 5 p.m. and 11 p.m., and is now Philadelphia’s only Spanish-speaking local TV meteorologist.
-She has been nominated for three regional Emmys as 'Best Weather Anchor', and has also won three Emmy awards.
+She has been nominated for four regional Emmys as 'Best Weather Anchor' and has also won four Emmy awards.

 When the weather is not threatening, Violeta can usually be found at the beach, spending time with her family, watching sports & scary movies, or drinking too much coffee.